SNaveenMathew/randomly_accessed_memories/engineering.md

 12th March 2021

 Finally!
 A no nonsense article.
 Trust me, this is a true story (unlike some of the other stories that have exaggerations).
-This is the story that inspired me to live the way I'm living and to write.
+This is the story that inspired me to live the way I'm living and to write unfiltered accounts on 'randomly accessed memories'.

 Disclaimer: